 The rewards program is healthy as well, but you should pay attention here.
-You can earn up to 50,000 American Airlines AAdvantage® bonus miles: 40,000 AAdvantage® miles after making $2,000 in purchases in the first 3 months and 10,000 after making a total of $6,000 in purchases in the first 12 months of account opening*, which means you can rack up a lot of miles.
+You can earn 50,000 American Airlines AAdvantage® bonus miles after spending $2,500 on your new card in the first three months*, which means you can rack up a lot of miles.
 Then, if this card is your regular credit card used for everyday purchases, you'll notice that you can earn 2 AAdvantage® miles for every $1 spent at gas stations, restaurants and on eligible American Airlines purchases* which can quickly multiply into free flights or at least some upgrades here and there.

 Plus, the other options for redeeming your miles can help defray some of the additional costs of your vacation or business trip.
 Redeem miles for hotel rooms, car rentals, vacation packages or even donate them to charity.

 Offsetting some of those annoying fees associated with travel, such as check-bag fees, also make the Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® an attractive option for the frequent American Airlines guest.
 Consider this, put that "free first checked bag" benefit to use just four times each year and you more than offset the $99 annual fee that kicks in after your first 12 months as a card member.